Maximum Matching in Semi-Streaming with Few Passes: Randomized Two-pass Algorithm on any Order

-{\bf Application: a randomized two-pass algorithm.} Based on Theorem~\ref{theorem:subset-match}, we design our randomized two-pass algorithm.
-Assume that $\Greedy(\pi)$ returns a matching that is close to a $\frac{1}{2}$ approximation.
+Based on Theorem~\ref{theorem:subset-match}, we design our randomized two-pass algorithm for bipartite graphs $G=(A, B, E)$.
+Assume that $\Greedy(\pi)$ returns a matching that is close to a $\frac{1}{2}$-approximation.
 In order to apply Theorem~\ref{theorem:subset-match}, we pick an independent random sample $A' \subseteq A$ such that $\Pr[a \in A'] = p$ for all $a$.
-In a first pass, our algorithm computes a $\Greedy$ matching $M_0$ of $G$, and a $\Greedy$ matching $M'$ between vertices of $A'$ and $B$. $M'$ then contains some edges that form parts of $3$-augmenting paths for $M_0$: see Figure~\ref{figure:two-pass-rand-bip-2} and Figure~\ref{figure:two-pass-rand-bip} for an illustration in Appendix~\ref{appendix:figures-two-pass-rand-bip}.
+In a first pass, our algorithm computes a $\Greedy$ matching $M_0$ of $G$, and a $\Greedy$ matching $M'$ between vertices of $A'$ and $B$. $M'$ then contains some edges that form parts of $3$-augmenting paths for $M_0$: see Figure~\ref{figure:two-pass-rand-bip-2} and Figure~\ref{figure:two-pass-rand-bip} for an illustration.
 Let $M_1 \subset M'$ be the set of those edges.
 It remains to complete these length $2$ paths $M_0 \cup M_1$ in a second pass by a further $\Greedy$ matching $M_2$.
-Theorem~\ref{l_theorem2} states then that if $\Greedy(\pi)$ is close to a $\frac{1}{2}$ approximation, then we find many $3$-augmenting paths.
+In the prove of Theorem~\ref{l_theorem2}, we show that if $\Greedy(\pi)$ is close to a $\frac{1}{2}$-approximation, then we find many $3$-augmenting paths.

-\begin{theorem} Algorithm~\ref{algorithm:two-pass-rand-bip} is a randomized two-pass semi-streaming algorithm for \mbmshort{} with expected approximation ratio $\frac{1}{2} + 0.019$ in expectation over its internal random coin flips for any graph and any arrival order, and can be implemented with $\Order(1)$ processing time per letter. \end{theorem} \begin{proof} By construction, each edge in $M_2$ is part of a $3$-augmenting path, hence the output has size: $ |M| = |M_0| + |M_2|. $
+\begin{theorem} Algorithm~\ref{algorithm:two-pass-rand-bip} is a randomized two-pass semi-streaming algorithm for \mbmshort{} with expected approximation ratio $\frac{1}{2} + 0.019$ in expectation over its internal random coin flips for any graph and any arrival order, and can be implemented with $\Order(1)$ update time. \end{theorem} \begin{proof} By construction, each edge in $M_2$ is part of a $3$-augmenting path, hence the output has size: $ |M| = |M_0| + |M_2|. $ Define $\epsilon$ to be such that $|M_0| = (\frac{1}{2} + \epsilon) |\OPT(G)|$.
+Since $M_2$ is a maximal matching of $F_2$, we have $|M_2| \ge \frac{1}{2} |\OPT(F_2)|$.
+Let $M^*$ be a maximum matching of $G$.
+Then $|\OPT(F_2)|$ is greater than or equal to the number of edges $ab$ of $M_0$ such that there exists an edge $bc$ of $M_1$ and an edge $da$ of $M^*$ that altogether form a 3-augmenting path of $M_0$: